Nano1337/multimodal-clinical/README.md

 ### TODO:

-Tuesday:
-- Update YAMLs to override a base config file
-- Update every run_training.py file for top and bottom containerization in utils edits
+Wednesday

 Rest of Week:
+- Update every run_training.py file for config and trainer encapsulation
 - Update Crema-D non-base models to inherit from BaseModel too
 - Update every model file to inherit from BaseModel (done with Crema-D)
 - Do more HPO/read other paper configs to improve baseline perf